ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 After a few weeks of developing the game, and doing some research on Java, I changed my mind on this.
 I had already spent a good amount of time on the game, so I had some catching up to do for the rest of the project.
 It's because of this that I ended up going with .NET instead.
 I was gonna need my time, since I didn't just have a website/frontend and API/backend to build from scratch, but also a reasonably big game to make.
 My previous experience with .NET would make developing the backend a whole lot quicker, so that's what ended up being used.
 I should also quickly mention the game.
 Since it's made in Unity, the scripts are written in C#.
 This is the standard language Unity uses, so I stuck with it.
+But this was another reason for me to use .NET for my backend API, since I could use the same save data classes I used in the game without issue.
+This made some user stories a lot easier to realise, and ended up saving me a lot of time.

 ## Documentation